 Gender Budgeting – at a crossroads between gender equality policy and public financial management?

-Taking place in TU Dublin, the 7th Annual Sir George Quigley Memorial Lecture will be delivered by Prof. Ann Marie Gray of Ulster University.
+Taking place in TU Dublin, the 7th Annual Sir George Quigley Memorial Lecture was delivered by Prof. Ann Marie Gray of Ulster University.

 Gender budgeting is a concept that is now accepted globally and that has gained the support of international organisations including the International Monetary Fund, the World Bank and the United Nations.
 In its broadest sense it can provide a way of analysing government expenditure and fiscal policy in order to promote gender equality.
 However, to have a lasting impact gender budgeting must not just inform budgetary processes but be integrated into those processes in a way that generates benefits in policy outcomes.
 This lecture surveys gender budgeting efforts from a five nation perspective, assessing the opportunities for policy learning and the need for a re-politicisation of gender budgeting.